100+ Fun Things to Do With Kids at Home (All Ages)

 37. Teach yourself to juggle.

-38. Play indoor basketball using a laundry basket and small, soft balls.
+38. Play indoor basketball with a laundry basket and small, soft balls.

 40. Play with magnets on a cookie sheet.